-Our discussion and analysis of the City of Hialeah Educational Academy, Inc's., (a Special Revenue Fund of the City of Hialeah, Florida), (the "School") financial performance provides an overview of the School's financial activities for the fiscal year ended June 30, 2018.
-It should be read in conjunction with the School's special purpose financial statements which immediately follow this discussion.
+Our discussion and analysis of the City of Hialeah Educational Academy, Inc's., (the "School") financial performance provides an overview of the School's financial activities for the fiscal year ended June 30, 2020.
+It should be read in conjunction with the School's financial statements which immediately follow this discussion.